dotnetcore/FlubuCore/docs/en/build-script-runner-interactive.md

 - Option's tab completition with tab key
 - Target help displayed at the bottom of console
 - Option help displayed at the bottom of console
+- Execute external commands.
+Meaning if you run FlubuCore interactive mode in powershell all powershell commands are available in FlubuCore interactive mode.
-- execute external commands and operable programs.
+- Execute external processes.
 For some of them FlubuCore offers tab completion with help out of the box(such as dotnet, git..)
 - Next / previos target with up and down arrow
 - Next / previos option with up and down arrow
 - History of executed commans with up and down arrow